SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.0 -> 2.0)``

-    Controls the brightness applied as a pre-processing step too the source image, see :term:`Brightness (Adaptive PFMs)`
+    Controls the brightness applied as a pre-processing step to the source image, see :term:`Brightness (Adaptive PFMs)`

  Contrast (Grid PFMs)

     ``Values: Number (Safe Range: 0.0 -> 2.0)``

-    Controls the contrast applied as a pre-processing step too the source image.
+    Controls the contrast applied as a pre-processing step to the source image.

     The quality of Drawings from Grid PFMs can vary massively on the contrast and brightness so these controls are included for simplicity though they behave the same as adding a contrast filter in the Pre-Processing tab.